mickmak-busicat/MonkeyKing/readme.md

 Monkey King Library is a simple Jython tool that make use of `monkeyrunner` in Android Developer Tools to run customized automation scripts(.mks).
 You can write your own mks script to automate a task on your Android environment such as doing some repetitive tasks or doing App test automations. **This library is mainly designed for rerolling first summons(or GACHA)(aka 刷首抽 in Chinese) in a modern mobile game**.
 It provided some useful methods to help achieve the reroll process in a more convenient way.

 ## How to contribute:
 Basically, I will non-regularly upload some script bundles of a few most recent&famous mobile game to `bundle` folder.
 Feel free to get it and try.
 It is soooo welcome for anyone who is also interested in writing script bundle, there is a quick guide in WIKI page.
-Just read it and follow the instruction. :D
+Simply read it and follow the instruction. :D

 ## Runtime environment setup:
 1. Major setup: